-In an effort to commemorate Martin Luther King Jr. for the 25th year in a row, UVU hosted keynote speaker President Astrid Tuminez along with a panel discussion on Wednesday, Jan.
+In an effort to commemorate Martin Luther King Jr. for the 25th year in a row, UVU hosted keynote speaker President Astrid Tuminez, followed by a panel discussion with other university leaders, on Wednesday, Jan.
 16 in the Ragan Theatre.
 This year’s commemoration event was centered around a question inspired by King: “What are we doing for others?”

 Kira Smalls, president of the Black Student Union (BSU) at UVU, kicked off the event.
 After the opening remarks, Bri Ray, a local singer/songwriter and former American Idol contestant, and her accompanist performed an original musical piece.